Disney Plus: Everything you need to know, with Mulan free to watch now

 In the US, the Disney Plus service costs $7 a month, or $70 a year.

-In Norway, Disney Plus costs 69 Norwegian kroner monthly or 689 kroner annually.
-In Sweden, it costs 69 Swedish kronor a month or 689 kronor a year.
-And in Denmark, it costs be 59 Danish kroner a month, or 589 kroner a year.
+In Norway, Disney Plus costs 69 Norwegian kroner monthly, or 689 kroner annually.
+In Sweden, it costs 69 Swedish kronor a month, or 689 kronor a year.
+And in Denmark, it costs 59 Danish kroner a month, or 589 kroner a year.

 The US price undercuts the $14 monthly fee for Netflix's most popular plan in the US, which lets you stream to two different devices simultaneously in high definition.
 Disney Plus, however, allows all subscribers to stream to four devices and access 4K content at no extra cost -- features Netflix reserves for its $18 premium tier.